pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 `MaxClaimableAmount * NumSuppliersPerSession * n > Application.Stake` worth of work.

-To avoid thy type of over-servicing, The Pocket protocol requires `Application`s to only be able to stake to a single service.
+To avoid thy type of over-servicing, The Pocket protocol requires `Application`s to only be able to stake for EXACTLY ONE service.

 :::